LEADING OFF: Bassitt back, Chisox try to clinch, Max starts | WTOP

 TORONTO TRYING

-Left-handed Steven Matz is a career-best 13-8 with a 3.84 ERA as Toronto, battling for an AL wild-card berth, opens a series at the Minnesota Twins and Michael Pineda (7-8, 3.74).
+Left-handed Steven Matz is a career-best 13-8 with a 3.84 ERA as Toronto, battling for a playoff berth, opens a series at the Minnesota Twins and Michael Pineda (7-8, 3.74).

+The Blue Jays are a half-game behind the idle Yankees for the second AL wild-card spot.

 More AP baseball: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports